-Today, my friend Em from Curious Firsties has started "Wednesday Wow", and today, I thought the wow I'd share would be related to vocabulary.
+Today, I’d like to talk vocabulary.
 Recently, I read some very shocking research on vocabulary, and I think it is often overlooked in the rush of daily lessons.
-So I'll start with the research.
+So I’ll start with the research.

 Earlier this week, I blogged over on Thinking Out Loud about the types of words to teach and an introduction about how to teach them.
 In preparing to write that post, I went back through the research I had completed for a vocabulary workshop I presented to the staff at my school, and I was reminded about why many of our children struggle with comprehension in the upper grades.
 The statistics really are shocking and left me feeling motivated to beef up vocabulary instruction within my classroom and to work toward educating parents on the importance of talking to their children.